2018 Best Monograph Winner

 Piotr Cieplak (University of Sussex), Faces We Lost

 Comments by the panel: Piotr Cieplak refocalizes witness and testimony in this poignant documentary about the lack of visual documentation in Rwandan genocide.
 By emphasising the special value of the testimonies of the survivors and putting the spectator in a position of relatives discussing the memories of their deceased loved ones, Cieplak interrogates the medium of documentary in relation to history and trauma.

 Onyeka Igwe (University of the Arts London), Her Name in My Mouth

-Esther Johnson (Sheffield Hallam University), Asunder
+Esther Johnson (Sheffield Hallam University), Asunder.

-Research Applications and installations
+2018 Best Practice Research Portfolio: Research Applications and installations Winner

 Shreepali Patel (Anglia Ruskin University), The Crossing

 Comments by the panel: Shreepali Patel’s The Crossing is an outstanding example of impactful practice research which explores the issue of sex trafficking through the use of immersive cross-platform storytelling, that pushes the boundaries of documentary.
 Its multiscreen format creates an immersive landscape which reveals this global black market industry through its affect on the individual.